elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

 ### How to find certificates for Etcd

-If you configure Etcd monitoring manually, so you need to fill empty Secret for Monitoring with found Etcd certificates.
+If you configure etcd monitoring manually, you need to populate the empty Secret used by the monitoring system with the appropriate etcd certificates.
 For example:
 ```yaml
 apiVersion: v1
 kind: Secret